Quarter-life crisis: External

 The literature review also reveals various external factors that contribute to this crisis, in which the more influential ones are relationships and demographic variables, such as age and gender.
 Lacking relationships and social support can increase the prevalence and severity of this crisis in one’s life.
 Social support acts as a buffer against the many challenges and stressors that come about in early adult life.
 With age, those in their late twenties and early thirties are more prone to experiencing this crisis.
 Those in their early twenties are less likely to experience this because they are still in school and still have time to make decisions and change their life directions.
-Those between the ages of twenty five and thirty three are more likely to experience this crisis because they are in a transitional period from college to the real world and working adult life.
+Those between the ages of twenty-five and thirty-three are more likely to experience this crisis because they are in a transitional period from college to working adult life.
 One's ethnicity can also have an impact on the prevalence of this crisis.
 Lastly, women are more likely to experience this crisis than men.
 Aside from the big two external factors, other external factors include finances, fitness habits, and substance use.

 In popular culture

 Film

-The notion of the quarter-life crisis is explored by the 1967 film The Graduate, one of the first film depictions of this issue.
-Other notable films that also do so are Bright Lights, Big City; The Paper Chase; St. Elmo's Fire; How to Be; Reality Bites; Garden State; Accepted; Ghost World; High Fidelity; (500) Days of Summer; Lost in Translation; Silver Linings Playbook; Vicky Cristina Barcelona; Amélie; and Shaun of the Dead; as well as the musical Avenue Q, in the television show The Office, and the HBO television series Girls.
-The 2008 web series Quarterlife was so named for the phenomenon.
-Other movies exploring the quarter-life crisis include: Tiny Furniture, The Puffy Chair, Fight Club, Stranger than Fiction, Greenberg, Frances Ha and Eternal Sunshine of the Spotless Mind.
-A 2014 comedy directed by Lynn Shelton titled Laggies delves into the complexities of a quarter-life crisis.
-The 2nd season of 2021's Cubicles revolved majorly on quarter life crisis psychology, its symptoms, effects and ways to deal with them.
+Notable films depicting quarter-life crises include: